Join us

 Energy Geographies Research Group

-In the 2021-2022 academic year, The Energy Geographies Research Group (EnGRG) is pleased to announce a new award competition for outstanding papers written by postgraduate students.
-This year the research group will award three paper prizes from submissions received (including a cash award of £50 each).
+The Energy Geographies Research Group (EnGRG) is pleased to announce our 2024 award competition for outstanding postgraduate writing.
+This year three award categories will be considered for awards (with each including a cash award of £50 each).

-Papers may take multiple forms (e.g. conceptual papers, original empirical research, methods pieces), and we welcome submissions in any field of energy geographies.
+Submissions may take multiple forms (e.g. conceptual papers, original empirical research, methods pieces, research/policy briefings, a portfolio of impact evidence), and we welcome submissions in any field of energy geographies.

 Find out more